tnear/sql/GroupConcat.md

 # Group Concat

-The `group_concat()` function is an aggregate function that concatenates all non-null values in a column.
+`group_concat()` is an aggregate function that concatenates all non-null values in a column.
 The default separator is comma (',').

 ### Syntax
 `group_concat(expression [,separator])`